mathworks/matlab-proxy/README.md

 ----

-`matlab-proxy` is a Python® package which enables you to launch MATLAB® and access it from a web browser.
+Use this Python® package `matlab-proxy` to start MATLAB® and access it from a web browser.

-Installation of this package creates an executable `matlab-proxy-app`, which launches MATLAB and provides a URL to access it.
+Install this package to create an executable `matlab-proxy-app`, which starts MATLAB and provides you a URL to access it.

-The MATLAB Proxy is under active development.
-For support or to report issues, see the [Feedback](#feedback) section.
+MATLAB Proxy is under active development.
+For support or to report issues, see [Feedback](#feedback).

 ----